Fashionformer: A simple, Effective and Unified Baseline for Human Fashion Segmentation and Recognition: Introduction

 Moreover, since both attribute recognition and instance segmentation have different goals, the former needs more fine-grained and discriminative representation for multi-label classification while the latter performs mask based multi-class classification.
 For attribute recognition, we propose a Multi-Layer Rendering (MLR) module to generate the attributes query features.
 The multi-level features are grouped via corresponding predicted masks.
-Such module is light-weight and bridges the gap between instance segmentation and attribute recognition.
+Such a module is lightweight and bridges the gap between instance segmentation and attribute recognition.
 Then we perform the same procedure as object query path via dynamic convolution and self-attention layers where we use attributes query feature to re-weight the attribute query.
-Note that both are independent which leads to a two-stream-like decoder.
+Note that both are \textit{independent}, which leads to a two-stream decoder.

 Our framework can support both CNN backbone~\cite{resnet} and Transformer backbone~\cite{liu2021swin} as encoder.
-Finally, our framework is motivated by the design of box-free architecture and it can generate high resolution masks without any box supervision or RoI-wised operation.
-To be notated, our framework can also adapt into previous fashion benchmark by replacing recognition branch as extra classification head.
-Extensive experiments show that our approach achieves much better results than previous works~\cite{jia2020fashionpedia,zhang2021knet,cheng2021maskformer} .
+Finally, the framework is motivated by the design of box-free architecture, and it can generate high resolution masks without box supervision or RoI-wised operation.Our framework can also adapt to previous fashion benchmarks by replacing the recognition branch with an extra classification head.
+Extensive experiments show that our approach achieves much better results than previous works~\cite{jia2020fashionpedia,zhang2021knet,cheng2021maskformer}.
 Fig.~\ref{fig:teaser_02} (d) shows our method achieves better segmentation results when comparing to Attribute Mask-RCNN.
-As shown in Fig.~\ref{fig:teaser_02}(a)-(c), Our Fashionformer achieves the new state-of-the-art results on three fashion benchmarks including Fahsionpedia~\cite{jia2020fashionpedia}, ModaNet~\cite{zheng_modanet} and Deepfashion~\cite{liuLQWTcvpr16DeepFashion} with \textit{less computation cost and parameters}.
+As shown in Fig.~\ref{fig:teaser_02}(a)-(c), Fashionformer achieves the new state-of-the-art results on three fashion benchmarks including Fahsionpedia~\cite{jia2020fashionpedia}, ModaNet~\cite{zheng_modanet} and Deepfashion~\cite{liuLQWTcvpr16DeepFashion} with \textit{less computation cost and parameters}.
 Moreover, \textit{The gap between attribute recognition and instance segmentation can be effectively narrowed through our approach by a significant performance margin to the state-of-the-art methods}.
 These results demonstrate that Fashionformer can serve as a new baseline for future research in fashion analysis.
 To the best of our knowledge, this is the first unified end-to-end model for this task.